TEJAS07080/Privacy-Policy/Privacy Policy for Text to Video Generator.markdown

 The Extension does **not** collect personal information (e.g., name, email, or browsing history) unless explicitly provided by you in the input text.

-## 2. How We Use Your Data
+## 2. How I Use Your Data

-We use the collected data to:
+I use the collected data to:

 - Process your input text to generate videos, including audio narration, images, and captions.
 - Store video data and generation states locally on your device to enable seamless continuation across sessions.
-- Send your input text to our secure backend server (`https://backend-bsst.onrender.com`) for video generation.
+- Send your input text to our secure backend server for video generation.
 - Improve the Extension’s functionality through anonymized logs (e.g., error tracking).

 ## 3. Data Storage and Retention